pbo-code/apify-lectio/README.md

 # apify-lectio
-Scrape Lectio schema for a specific user
+Scrape Lectio schema for a specific user.